CodeLifter-sys/rapidclip-generator/README.md

 - **Automatic Content Creation**: Personalized script generation based on the provided topic.
 - **Audio Narration**: Transformation of the script into high-quality narration, with support for both ElevenLabs and OpenAI TTS.
-- **Audio Reprocessing**: Reprocessing of audio that exceeds a specified duration, ensuring compatibility with platform restrictions.
+- **Audio Reprocessing**: Adjusting audio duration for platform compatibility.
-- **Subtitle Generation**: Creation of subtitles with improved alignment and segmentation:
+- **Subtitle Generation**: Creation of enhanced subtitles with improved alignment and segmentation:
-  - Tokenization of the full transcribed text while preserving punctuation.
+  - Tokenization of the transcribed text while preserving punctuation.
   - Alignment of words with their corresponding timestamps and punctuation.
-  - Generation of legible and synchronized subtitles with character and word limits per line.
+  - Generation of legible and synchronized subtitles, respecting character and word limits per line.
 - **Enhanced Image Generation**:
-  - Generation of diversified prompts for image creation, utilizing the full subtitle context and previously generated prompts (when available) to ensure varied and creative visual outputs.
+  - Diversified prompt generation for image creation, utilizing subtitle context and previously generated prompts to ensure variation and creativity.
   - Support for configuring the SANA model version via an environment variable.
-- **Final Video Assembly**: Composition of the final video using the generated audio, images, and subtitles, with animated transitions (including a zoom-in effect) and a resolution of 1080x1920.
+- **Final Video Assembly**: Composition of the final video using audio, images, subtitles, and animated transitions (including a zoom-in effect), maintaining a resolution of 1080x1920.
+- **Background Music Integration**:
+  - Selection of soundtrack from a local library of freely usable music (configured in `songs/songs.json` and stored in `songs/mp3`).
+  - Automatic music selection by an AI model based on the script and generated images.
-- **Relevant Images**: Improved selection of images to better illustrate the content.
+- **Relevant Images**: Improved image selection to better illustrate the content.
-- **Visual Effects and Transitions**: Application of zoom, animations, and additional smooth cuts.
+- **Visual Effects and Transitions**: Zoom effects, animations, and additional smooth cuts.
 - **Complete Rendering**: Creation of the final video ready for publication.
-- **Multi-Language Support**: The ability to create content, narration, and subtitles in multiple languages.
+- **Multi-Language Support**: Ability to create content, narration, and subtitles in multiple languages.
 - **Process Logging**: Storage of detailed logs of the entire process – including the prompts generated for each image interval – in each video’s output folder.

 ---

 ## **Planned Features**

-- **Background Music Integration**: Selection of local soundtracks to enhance the video.
-- **Advanced Video Editing Features**: Expansion of editing capabilities for more advanced functionalities.
+- **Advanced Video Editing Features**: Expansion of editing capabilities for more sophisticated functionalities.

 ---